 When it comes to fashion, we choose clothes that represent our moods or our personalities.
-Planning your wedding may be the day you can show your appreciate for fashion, and express your personality.
+Planning your wedding may be the day you can show you’re appreciated for fashion and express your personality.
 But who is the absolute top influential and significant designer from Europe that can help you achieve your look for your special day?
 Here are our top 10 fashion designers.

 Coco Chanel (1883-1971)